utep-cs-systems-courses/f24-corg-p2-kporras2/README.md

 * Source code for your toy (only .c, .s and .h files).
 * A README containing a description of your toy, how to compile it, how to run it, and how to use it.
 * A Makefile with appropriate rules to build and clean your toy.

+#

+#Instructions

+##Have dev kit to be able to run make in BASH for the msp430

+*Run make all in the main directory.
+*Change directories to project/toy.
+*In toy, run >$ make load.
+*Wait until exit code.
+*Enjoy.